IGLADI/AmICompatible/README.md

     Copy `aic.yml.example` to `aic.yml`:

     ```bash
-    cp aic.yml.example aic.yaml
+    cp aic.yml.example aic.yml
     ```

-    Update `aic.yaml`:
+    Update `aic.yml`:

     ```bash
-    nano aic.yaml
+    nano aic.yml
     ```

 5. **Run AIC**

-    This would typically be done using github actions or similar (which would also handle the secrets in `aic.yml`).
+    This would typically be done using GitHub Actions or similar (which would also handle the secrets in `aic.yml`).

     ```bash
     python main.py